 What’s in a name?
 If you are the child of parents who name you after fourteen members of a soccer team or even one ‘thoughtful’ Dad who named his daughter ‘Lanesra’ (which is in fact ‘Arsenal’ backwards), then this simple choice could have serious life changing effects!
-But in the case of what to call your online store….how important is a name and how do you decide on one?
+But in the case of online store names….how important is a name and how do you decide on one?

-Pick a name that sounds comforting, familiar or stable.
+Pick online store names that sounds comforting, familiar or stable.

 Decide what sort of message you want to convey

 What message are you trying to get across to your potential customers?
 Try writing out a sentence or mission statement and then making the sentence shorter and shorter until you are left with two or three words.
 A practical message from the heart – Could this be the new name for your website?
 (If you don’t know how to develop a website, you can learn online or take a professional’s help.)